 Breast Ironing, also known as 'Breast Flattening', is the process whereby young pubescent girls' breasts are ironed, massaged and/or pounded down through the use of hard or heated objects in order for the breasts to disappear or delay the development of the breasts entirely.
 It is believed that by carrying out this act, young girls will be protected from harassment, rape, abduction and early forced marriage and therefore be kept in education.
-For more information click on the link below: http://www.bedford.gov.uk/health and social care/children young people/safeg uarding children board/professionals/breast ironing.aspx

-6.6 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)
+7.6 Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE)

 CSE and CCE occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual or criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, sexual activity, cognitive ability, physical strength, status and access to economic or other resources.
 This abuse can be perpetrated by individuals or groups, males or females and children or adults.
 It may be a one off or a series of incidents over time from opportunistic to complex organised abuse.
 The victim may have been exploited even if the activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-For more information click on link below: